 Can i climb Rwenzori mountains -uganda

-Climbing the Rwenzori Mountains is one of the most amazing and challenging mountain ranges to climb in the world.
+Climbing the Rwenzori Mountains is one of the most amazing and challenging mountain ranges in the world.
 The Rwenzori Mountains are occupied by over 996 square kilometers of fantastical vegetation zones; cliffs, lakes, high glaciers, rocky outcrops, and snow-capped peaks still exist, which makes it a unique and mystical world where travelers can escape.

-The Rwenzori Mountains were designated as a national park in early 1991 and recognized as a World Heritage Site in 1994.
+The Rwenzori Mountains were designated a national park in early 1991 and recognized as a World Heritage Site in 1994.
 These classifications attest to the Rwenzori mountains’ international scientific importance.
 The word "Rwenzori" means "rainmaker," which illustrates the importance of the Rwenzori mountains in Central Africa.

-The atmosphere in the Rwenzori mountains is wet; the mountains receive more than 3 meters of rainfall a year.
-This makes the lower slopes of the Rwenzori mountains lush with vegetation layers and the higher summits covered in snow and ice layers.
+The atmosphere in the Rwenzori Mountains is wet; the mountains receive more than 3 meters of rainfall a year.
+This makes the lower slopes of the Rwenzori Mountains lush with vegetation layers and the higher summits covered in snow and ice layers.
 Although the Rwenzori mountains’ peaks are also covered with glaciers that have retreated endlessly over the past hundred years due to climatic change, hikers in the rainy months have to navigate within the ice walls and significant snowfall in order to access the peaks.

 The Rwenzori mountains are explored on foot, so travelers must have above-average physical fitness and be used to the endurance of the trekking activities.
 The Margherita Peak has been recently reclassified as the most technical hike, and although travelers may not need to be experts in hiking in winter conditions, some experience is recommended for hiking the Rwenzori Mountains.